tensorflow/tfjs-website/source/tutorials/core-concepts.md

 ## Operations (Ops)

 While tensors allow you to store data, operations (ops) allow you to manipulate that data.
 TensorFlow.js provides a wide variety of ops suitable for linear algebra and machine learning that can be performed on tensors.
-Because tensors are immutable, these ops do not change their input; they instead return new tensors.
+Because tensors are immutable, these ops do not change their values; instead, ops return new tensors.

 Available ops include unary ops such as [`square`](../api/0.0.1/index.html#tf.square):